Mengzhen-Zhang/Symplectic.jl/Readme.md

 ### Circulator

-The function `cirulator(perm::Vector)` yields a symplectic matrix of a circulator, i.e., a permutation of modes specified by the vector `perm`.
+The function `circulator(perm::Vector)` yields a symplectic matrix of a circulator, i.e., a permutation of modes specified by the vector `perm`.
 Alternatively, it supports the method `circulator(perm...)`.

 <a id="org8fc5bf1"></a>